wenakita/sonicreddragon-docs/docs/contracts/jackpot/vault.md

 ## Security Considerations

-1. **Access Control**: Only the owner (typically the distributor contract) can trigger jackpot payments
-2. **Balance Verification**: Checks are performed to ensure sufficient balance before payments
-3. **SafeERC20**: Uses SafeERC20 for all token transfers to prevent common vulnerabilities
-4. **ETH Reception**: Includes a `receive()` function to accept ETH transfers if needed
+1.**Access Control**: Only the owner (typically the distributor contract) can trigger jackpot payments 2.**Balance Verification**: Checks are performed to ensure sufficient balance before payments 3.**SafeERC20**: Uses SafeERC20 for all token transfers to prevent common vulnerabilities 4.**ETH Reception**: Includes a `receive()` function to accept ETH transfers if needed

 ## Integration Points

 The DragonJackpotVault integrates with:

-1. **OmniDragon Token**: Receives jackpot fees from token transactions
-2. **DragonJackpotDistributor**: Receives payment requests when winners are selected
-3. **Multiple Tokens**: Can hold and distribute various tokens as prizes
+1.**OmniDragon Token**: Receives jackpot fees from token transactions 2.**DragonJackpotDistributor**: Receives payment requests when winners are selected 3.**Multiple Tokens**: Can hold and distribute various tokens as prizes

 ## Events